sinergia-connectomics-summerschool-2021/scss21-training/presentations/tutorial02/presentation.md

 ---

+## Open the BIDS App window

+- Click on the middle button of the main window of `cmpbidsappmanager` to open the BIDS App window

+---

+## Configure the BIDS App execution

+- Select to process `sub-01`

+- Control that the configuration files are pointing to  `$HOME/Data/ds003505/code/ref_anatomical_config.json` and `$HOME/Data/ds003505/code/ref_diffusion_config.json`, created in Exercise 1

+- Click on the `Check Settings` button to verify the configuration

+---

+## Execute the BIDS App

+- Click on the `Run BIDS App` button to execute the BIDS App

+- You can see the main output in the terminal

+- An execution log is written to `derivatives/cmp/sub-01/sub-01_log.txt`

+---

 ## Exercise 3: Use `cmpbidsappmanager` to check pipeline outputs with external viewers

 **Goal** Learn how to inspect the quality of the different stage outputs

+---

+## Open the quality inspector window

+- Click on the right button of the main window of `cmpbidsappmanager` to open the quality inspector window

+---

+## Select to view outputs for `sub-01`

+- Select `sub-01` from the list

+---

+## Check the parcellations co-registered to the diffusion volume

+- In `Diffusion Pipeline > Registration Stage`, you can check the parcellations co-registered to the resampled diffusion-free B0 volume

+---

+## Check the fiber orientation distribution function (ODF) image reconstructed by CSD

+- In `Diffusion Pipeline > Diffusion Stage`, you can check the fiber orientation distribution function (ODF) image reconstructed by CSD

+---

+## Check the tractogram

+- In `Diffusion Pipeline > Connectome Stage`, you can check the final tractogram (the reconstructed fibers used in the connectivity matrices)

+---

+## Visualize the connectivity matrices

+- In `Diffusion Pipeline > Connectome Stage`, you can check the connectivity matrices for the different connectivity measures and the 5 scales of Lausanne 2018 parcellation scheme

 ---